catlyu/climate_prediction_project1/README.md

-# climate_prediction_project1
-This is group 6's project 1 on the topic of "Hurricanes, Climate and Clustering" The steps and objectives of the project:
-- Using machine learning to determine better clustering proxies (linear & XGBoost Feature Importance).
-- Test clustering proxies and multiple clustering methods (DBSCAN, Gaussian Mixture, OPTICS, Spectral, Autoencoder, Self-organizing map).
-- Assess similarities within clusters via other storm characteristics (Severity) e.g. PDI
+# **Climate Prediction Project 1**
+### *Hurricanes, Climate, and Clustering*

+This repository contains **Group 6's Project 1**, focused on analyzing hurricane features and exploring clustering methods.
+All code implementation and explanations can be found in Project1_final_code.ipynb.

+## **Project Objectives and Workflow**
+1. **Feature Selection & Analysis**
+   - Utilize linear regression and machine learning methods to identify key hurricane features based on **PDI (Power Dissipation Index)**.

+2. **Clustering Approaches**
+   - Apply and compare various clustering algorithms, including K-Means, agglomerative clustering, spectral clustering, and BIRCH clustering

+3. **Cluster Evaluation & Visualization**
+   - Assess clustering performance using SSD (sum of squared distances) and Sihouette Score
+   - Visualize the resulting clusters for interpretability and insights